 ECC’s Trapdoor Function

 This is probably why most of you are here.
 This is what makes ECC special and different from RSA.
 The trapdoor function is similar to a mathematical game of pool.
-We start with a certain point on the curve.
-We use a function (called the dot function) to find a new point.
-We keep repeating the dot function to hop around the curve until we finally end up at our last point.
+First, we start with a certain point on the curve.
+Next, we use a function (called the dot function) to find a new point.
+Finally, we keep repeating the dot function to hop around the curve until we finally end up at our last point.
 Lets walk through the algorithm.

 - Starting at A: